 11. Help Treat Acne

 The selenium in the nuts improves skin elasticity and relieves redness and inflammation.
-The mineral also helps in the formation of glutathione, and this neutralizes the free radicals.
+The mineral also helps in the formation of glutathione, which neutralizes the free radicals that cause acne (17).

 12. Contribute To Hair Growth